 - a.
 Application form (to be used as main tool for scrutinising) - b.
 Internet search (to gather any public domain information) - c.
 Gaps in employment history (to be noted for further exploration) - d.
 Taking up references (to verify previous experience) - e.
 Concerns from a reference (to be noted for further exploration) - f.
 Invitation to interview (to prepare applicants for interview) - g.
 Preparing for the interview (Selection Process and Interview Panel) - h.
 Verify identity - i.
 Verify professional qualifications - j.
-Interview (Scope of Interview, Outcome and Regrets)

-4. Offer letter and Contract of Employment (specific reference is made to professional expectations to safeguard the company)

-- a.
-Terms and Conditions of Employment

-- b.
-Probation

-- c.
-Rehabilitation of Offenders (UK only)

-- d.
-Disciplinary and Performance Improvement Procedure

-- e.
-Standards and Policies:

-- Ofsted Framework (England only)

-- Welsh Government Guidance (revised) Professional Standards for Education Practitioners in Wales 020/2011

-- f.
-Safeguarding Declaration

-- 5. Background Checks (in addition to pre-interview checks, the following ensure the person is who they state they are and complies with our safeguarding requirements)

-- a.
-References

-- b.
-Identity check

-- c.
-Right to Work

-- d.
-Enhanced Disclosure and Barred List Check

-- e.
-Overseas criminal records checks (if applicable)

-- f.
-Country of Origin check (if applicable)

-- g.
-Prohibition from Teaching check (including EEA Sanctions) (if applicable)

-- h.
-Prohibition from Management check (if applicable)

-- Medical fitness

-6. Recording and Monitoring New Starters (to evidence all background checks have been completed and suitably returned)

-- a.
+Interview (Scope of Interview, Outcome and Regrets) - 4.
+Offer letter and Contract of Employment (specific reference is made to professional expectations to safeguard the company) - a.
+Terms and Conditions of Employment - b.
+Probation - c.
+Rehabilitation of Offenders (UK only) - d.
+Disciplinary and Performance Improvement Procedure - e.
+Standards and Policies: - Ofsted Framework (England only) - Welsh Government Guidance (revised) Professional Standards for Education Practitioners in Wales 020/2011 - f.
+Safeguarding Declaration - 5.
+Background Checks (in addition to pre-interview checks, the following ensure the person is who they state they are and complies with our safeguarding requirements) - a.
+References - b.
+Identity check - c.
+Right to Work - d.
+Enhanced Disclosure and Barred List check - e.
+Overseas criminal records checks (if applicable) - f.
+Country of Origin check (if applicable) - g.
+Prohibition from Teaching check (if applicable) - h.
+EEA sanctions check (if applicable) - i.
+Prohibition from Management check (if applicable) - j.
+Medical fitness - k.
+Disqualification declaration (if applicable) - 6.
+Recording and Monitoring New Starters (to evidence all background checks have been completed and suitably returned) - a.
 SCR updated for all new starters - b.
 New Starter Checklist (to be completed and filed on personnel file) - c.
 Risk Assessment Form (to be completed and filed on personnel file) - d.
 Annual Staff Declaration (Safeguarding and Compliance Record) - e.
 Change of Employment